Technotraxx/gemini-image-editor/README.md

 - Google DeepMind for the Gemini models
 - Vercel for Next.js framework
+- Radix UI for accessible components
+- shadcn for the beautiful UI library
 - The open-source community

 ---

-**Demo App**: This is a demonstration application showcasing Gemini's image generation and editing capabilities.
+**Note**: This is a demonstration application showcasing Gemini's image generation and editing capabilities.
 For production use, implement proper authentication, rate limiting, and error handling.

 ⭐ Star this repo if you find it helpful!